Field Stations

 Contacts: Paul Smith and Associate Professor David Paton

-Koonamore Vegetation Reserve is one of the longest running ecological monitoring sites in the world.
-Since 1926 the reserve has provided generations of scientists, students and volunteers the opportunity to study and preserve the unique arid ecology of the region.
+Koonamore TGB Osborne Vegetation Reserve is one of the longest running arid vegetation monitoring sites in the world.
+Since 1926 the Reserve has provided generations of scientists, students and volunteers the opportunity to study and preserve the unique arid ecology of the region.

-The reserve is set in low open chenopod shrubland and woodlands on Koonamore Station, a sheep grazing lease 400 km north-east of Adelaide, South Australia.
+The Reserve is set in low open chenopod shrubland and woodlands on Koonamore Station, a sheep grazing lease 400 Km NE of Adelaide, South Australia.
+A four-roomed cottage ‘Bindyi’ and facilities stand adjacent.

 History

-In the mid 1920s Professor TGB Osborn and his colleagues at the University of Adelaide extended their interests in vegetation to the arid zone of South Australia, responding to concerns about widespread degradation under stock grazing.
-A 400 ha area was fenced to exclude sheep and rabbits, and the subsequent regeneration of the arid vegetation was monitored with a series of permanent quadrats and photo points.
+In the mid-1920s Professor TGB Osborn and his colleagues at the University of Adelaide extended their interests in vegetation to the arid zone of South Australia, responding to concerns about widespread degradation under stock grazing.
+A 400-ha area was fenced to exclude sheep and rabbits, and the subsequent regeneration of the vegetation was monitored with a series of permanent quadrats and photo points.

 Research snapshot

-Monitoring work at the Koonamore Vegetation Reserve and the curation of its records is continuing under the direction of Dr Russ Sinclair.
+Monitoring work at Koonamore, the curation of its records, site maintenance and administration is continuing with provision from the School of Biological Sciences.
 In recent years, many of the historical records have been digitalised, making them accessible to new generations of researchers.

 Support Koonamore